Welcome to the website for the Order of Royal and Select Masters in Oxfordshire, Berkshire and Buckinghamshire.

 At the head of the District is the District Grand Master.
-Very sadly our previous District Grand Master, Right Illustrious Companion Nicholas John Murzell, passed away last year while still in office.
+Very sadly our previous District Grand Master, Right Illustrious Companion Nicholas John Murzell, passed away in November 2018 while still in office.
 Nick was held in the highest esteem by the Companions of our District and is much missed.

 Sometimes referred to as The Cryptic Degrees this fascinating Masonic Order refers to the steps taken by King Solomon to safeguard the treasures of his Temple at Jerusalem, by building a secret underground vault, or crypt, in which they could be hidden against times of trouble.

 A companion admitted to the Order receives four degrees.
 These are Select Master, Royal Master, Most Excellent Master, and Super Excellent Master, and are taken in that sequence.
 These degrees cover the 500 year period between the building of the first and second Temples.
 It is a fascinating story, being demonstrated by some of the most beautifully constructed ritual in the whole of Freemasonry and is laced with intriguing moral precepts.
 The discerning ritualist and the Masonic historian will be delighted alike by what they discover.

 If you are already a Master Mason, as well as a Companion of the Holy Royal Arch and a Mark Master Mason, you are qualified for membership of this most enlightening of Masonic Orders.